Neofox/go-todo/README.md

 # Go Todo Application

-A modern todo application demonstrating clean architecture using Go, HTMX, Templ, and React components.
+A modern todo application demonstrating clean architecture using Go, HTMX, Templ, and (P)React components.
 This project serves as an example of how to structure a web application using these technologies.

 ## 🛠 Tech Stack